simonehagey/orbdot/docs/source/model_fitting.rst

 **************
 Before reading this section, it is recommended to go through the :ref:`getting-started` page and check out the examples :ref:`example-wasp-12` and :ref:`example-rv-trends`.

-To start, a :class:`~orbdot.star_planet.StarPlanet` object must be created that represents the star-planet system.
-The following code snippet, continuing to use WASP-12 b as an example, demonstrates the creation of a :class:`~orbdot.star_planet.StarPlanet` object:
+To begin, a :class:`~orbdot.star_planet.StarPlanet` object is created that represents the star-planet system.
+The following code snippet, using WASP-12 b as an example, demonstrates the creation of a :class:`~orbdot.star_planet.StarPlanet` object:

 .. code-block:: python